AndreaPiras21/Inference-Cells/README.md

 ## GW2_generalizable
 A Python script to numerically simulate a 2-type Bienaymé-Galton-Watson branching process.

+## GW4
+This Julia script allows to simulate a 4-type Bienaymé-Galton-Watson branching process.

 ## MCEM_algorithm_GW1
 This script written in Python implements the Monte-Carlo Expection-Maximization algorithm described in the main text, using a 1-type Bienaymé-Galton-Watson branching process.